ApryseSDK/webviewer-angular-sample/README.md

 ![WebViewer UI](https://www.pdftron.com/downloads/pl/webviewer-ui.png)

 This repo is specifically designed for any users interested in integrating WebViewer into Angular project.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.

-See [Angular - Getting Started](https://angular.io/guide/quickstart) for more information.
+You can [watch a video](https://www.youtube.com/watch?v=OxNjs4dc6zY) that walks you through how to embed PDFTron's WebViewer inside of Angular project.

 ## Initial setup